Download high-resolution image

 Author

 PAMELA COLLOFF is a reporter at ProPublica and a staff writer at The New York Times Magazine.
-Prior to joining ProPublica and the Times in 2017, she was an executive editor and staff writer at Texas Monthly.
-Her work has also appeared in The New Yorker and has been anthologized in Best American Magazine Writing, Best American Crime Reporting, Best American Non-Required Reading, and Next Wave: America’s New Generation of Great Literary Journalists.
-Colloff holds a bachelor’s degree in English literature from Brown University.
+She was the recipient of a National Magazine Award for Reporting in 2020 and for Feature Writing in 2013.
+Her work has been anthologized in Best American Magazine Writing, Best American Crime Reporting, and Next Wave: America’s New Generation of Great Literary Journalists.
+Colloff holds a bachelor’s degree in English from Brown University.
 She lives in Austin, Texas, with her husband and their two children.
 View titles by Pamela Colloff